NaveenRudra/Diabetes_Prediction/README.md

-renatl_bike_model
+Diabetes_model
 ==============================

-ML model to predict rental bike
+ML model to predict if a person is having diabetes given the data.

 Project Organization
 ------------